webix-hub/docs/data/desktop/data_loading.md

 - [Loading from External Resourse - File or Database](#file)
 - [Parsing from String](#parse)

-After data has been pushed to component (loaded or parsed) it should be rendered within the component width the help of [Webix templates](desktop/html_templates.md).
+After data has been pushed to component (loaded or parsed) it should be rendered within the component with the help of [Webix templates](desktop/html_templates.md).

 ##Loading from External Resourse